UltraWaffles/Voron-Switchwire/Mods/UltraWaffles/README.md

 6. I have a BoM for all the parts you need, and Ill update it when I finish the CAD model
 7. Hammerhead tnuts works just as well as those expensive sliding ones.
 8. if you buy shorter M4 flathead screws, you can reduce the height of the bed, thus creating more z height.
-9. This version allows you to enclose it without any problems (execpt for maybe the screen. if the demand is high enough, Ill redo the design of the joint, so it can move)
+9. This version allows you to enclose it without any problems
 10. For now, the screen and door panel conflicts with each other, Ill fix it when I find a solution
 11. Not sure if im allowed to do this, but all of the files (execpt for electronic mounts) are in the stls.rar file